 For the Media

-Dr. Stanley Riddell is a member of Fred Hutch's Clinical Research Division and a co-founder of the Program in Immunology.
+Dr. Stanley Riddell is a member of Fred Hutch's Clinical Research Division, a co-founder of the Program in Immunology and scientific director of the Immunotherapy Integrated Research Center (IIRC).
 Dr. Riddell led the first human trial of adoptively transferred T cell clones to prevent cytomegalovirus infection after allogeneic hematopeietic transplantation.
 His research team has developed new techniques for isolation, expansion, genetic modification and reinfusion of T cells, and for monitoring safety, persistence, migration and function after transfer.
 Many of these innovative methods are now widely used.

 For the past several years, the Riddell lab has worked on defining the principles of successful adoptive T cell therapy with genetically modified T cells to treat human malignancies.

 Below are selected recent articles on adoptive T-cell transfer and CAR T cells.
 For a more complete list of publications, click here.

 The non-signaling extracellular spacer domain of chimeric antigen receptors is decisive for in vivo antitumor activity.
 Cancer Immunology Research 3: 125-135, 2015; Hudecek M, Sommermeyer D, Kosasih PL Silva-Benedict A, Liu L, Rader C, Jensen MC, Riddell SR.

 Safety of targeting ROR1 in primates with chimeric antigen receptor-modified T cells.
 Cancer Immunology Research 2: 206-216, 2015; Berger C, Sommermeyer D, Hudecek M, Berger M, Balakrishnan A. Paszkiewicz PJ, Kosasih PL, Rader C, Riddell SR.